-This product includes detailed cost and performance data (both current and projected) for both renewable and conventional technologies presented in MS Excel.
+This product includes detailed cost and performance data (both current and projected) for renewable and conventional technologies and is presented in MS Excel.

 This tandem PowerPoint summary augments the data in the ATB spreadsheet with a description and discussion of each of the technologies.
 The objective of this presentation is to describe and provide context for the information contained in the spreadsheet.

-2015 Standard Scenarios Annual Report: U.S. Electric Sector Scenario Exploration – 2015 Final
+2016 Standard Scenarios Annual Report: U.S. Electric Sector Scenario Exploration – Forthcoming

-This document includes the identified standard scenarios, assumptions associated with each scenario, including technology cost and performance assumptions from the ATB, and resulting ReEDS outputs for each scenario, including projected capacity and generation for specific technologies.
+This document will include the identified standard scenarios with their associated assumptions, including technology cost and performance assumptions from the ATB, and resulting ReEDS outputs for each scenario, including projected capacity and generation for specific technologies.